 Most hill and headland camps are located in beautiful, impressive, magical places, making them special, desirable residences and locations.
-A number of hill camps aren't necessarily in the best places for strategic defence, as such.
-But they were commanding places - gated communities for the powerful and their families.
+A number of hill camps aren't necessarily in the best places for strategic defence, as such, and there are some places, such as at Sennen, Penwith's main western landing place in ancient times, where a defensive hillfort would be expected and does not exist.
+But they were commanding places - gated communities for the powerful and their inner clan.

-In the iron age, society was by degrees more splintered, tribalised and, at times, insecure than a millennium before, with stronger concepts of hierarchy, territory and property.
+In the iron age, society was by degrees more splintered, tribalised and, at times, insecure than a millennium or two earlier in the bronze and neolithic ages.
+Iron age people had stronger concepts of hierarchy, territory and property.
 People drew lines around their central places and key assets, staking out their patch.
-So these places were protected, key assets, built because they were valued for a wider range of reasons than just defence.
+So these places were protected, key assets, but they were built because they were valued for a wider range of reasons than just defence.

 Gateway into Chûn Castle

 Encircling hill encampments are earth and stone banks, walls and ditches.
 Some camps had wooden stockades.
 Similarly, at the neck of many cliff sanctuaries are boundary banks, built in the iron age, even though many cliff sanctuaries started their careers in the neolithic.

 In both cases, you get a distinct feeling you're crossing a threshold into someone's special space.
 In former times you would have had to enter through the proper entrance, which could be closed at dusk or whenever needed, so that entry and departure could be monitored.